Pat Smith Allen

 This project is dedicated to the history and preservation of the Farley Family and Alley Family Cemetery located in Mingo County, West Virginia and to the memory of those buried there.
 This site also includes surveys of other family cemeteries located in southern West Virginia and Eastern Kentucky, that are in some way connected to the Farley or Alley family and their descendants.
 Except where specifically noted, all website content, including photos, are copyrighted by Jan S. Richardson - All Rights Reserved.

 Thanks to everyone who made May's cemetery cleaning a success.
 Whether you physically helped clean the cemetery, or donated money to help with flowers and gasoline, your help is very much appreciated.
-We had to work on two different days between a few thunder showers, but finally got it clean!
 THANKS TO ALL WHO HELPED!

 Special thanks to the Scott family members for mowing and cleaning the Arson Alley section of the cemetery.
 You do a great job and it is very much appreciated.